oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 What is Spinnaker, CD
 Workflow
 -->
-As requested by JHipster users, in this post we touch base on how to add Continous Integration and Delivery for a JHipster microservices architecture and Kubernetes as the target cloud deployment environment.
+As requested by JHipster users, in this post we cover the basics on how to add Continous Integration and Delivery for a JHipster microservices architecture and Kubernetes as the target cloud deployment environment.

 In short, continuous integration is the practice of integrating code into a main branch of a shared repository early and often.
 Instead integrating features at the end of a development cycle, code is integrated with the shared repository multiple times throughout the day.
 Each commit triggers automated tests, so issues are detected and fixed earlier and faster, improving team confidence and productivity.
 The chosen continuous integration platform is from CircleCI, a company founded in 2011 and headquartered in San Francisco.
 They offer a free cloud to test their services.